abhi-kumar/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_abhishek.md

 			net.CopyTrainedLayersFrom(weightModelFileLoaction); @endcode And the net is asked to move forward and present the probaility using the following snippet. @code const vector<Blob<float>*>& result =  net.Forward(inputBlob, &type); @endcode This output vector, "result", contains the probabilities for each of the classes, The class with the maximum probobiility or score is the classified class.

+**The CMake Changes**

+The od_mandatory_dependency.cmake file has been added a new line @code find_package( Caffe REQUIRED) @endcode And thus the inclusion of caffe include directory and caffe libraries.
+In the CMakeLists.txt file from detectors/global2D directory, the following snippet is added @code
+ADD_DEFINITIONS(
+    -std=c++11
+	${Caffe_DEFINITIONS}
+)
+@endcode This has been done to enable mode choice of caffe runtime, i.e., CPU or GPU, and in this example CPU.

 **Usage**